Middle School Academics

 What follows are suggestions and considerations for parents of eighth-grade students:

-Progress reports are posted on PCR at the six times each year.
+Progress reports are posted on PowerSchool at the six times each year.

 Standardized achievement tests (Terra Nova) are administered to all Middle School students in the spring.
 The results of the tests are shared with parents and used by the teaching staff as one of many tools for assessing curriculum and individual student needs.